adamsilver/fdpb/01-Register.md

 ### How to write errors

-Even the most robust and inclusive mechanism for validation means little if the error messages themselves aren't helpful.
-One study showed that *being able to provide custom error messages increased conversion by 0.5%*.
-This tiny increase equated to over £250,000 per year[^].
+Up to now, we've ensured that our approach to validation is robust and inclusive.
+But, this doesn't count for anything if we neglect to design the messages themselves.
+The message itself is vital&mdash;one study showed that providing *custom* error messages increased conversion by 0.5%.
+This little percentage equates to over £250,000 a year[^].

-So it follows, an error message of ‘Email address invalid, please fix’ is lazy, unhelpful and long winded.
-We can do so much better than this.
-Here's a few tips:
+> ‘Content is the user experience’

+A good error message is easier to understand and easy to fix.
+Whilst we can't drive design without knowing the content, we can't completely design the content without understanding the constraints of the interface itself.

+In our case we know that we are going to show the error messages in two places.
+At the top in the summary and beside the field ‘in context’.
+With these constraints in mind let's discuss the relevant points in turn:

 - Use punctuation.
 Some errors have clauses and contain several sentences.
 - Be explicit.
-If the system knows exactly why something is invalid, then say so.
-For example, ‘The email address is missing the @ symbol.’
+If the system knows why something is wrong, then we should tell the user.
+For example, ‘The email address is missing the “at” (@) symbol.’
-- Don't use this opportunity to promote your quirky brand's tone of voice.
-Be respectful of people's time and be chatty elsewhere.
+- Use plain language.
+Error messages are never wanted.
+Don't use this opportunity to promote your quirky brand's tone of voice.
-- Be consistent.
-Use the same tone, the same words, in the same order and with the same form of punctuation.
 - Be human.
 Make content human, after all it's humans who will read it.
 Avoid being cutesy and avoid words like invalid, unrecognised (which is passive), and mandatory[^cjerrors].
-- Use plain language.
+- Understandable no matter the context.
+A message of ‘You need to answer this.’ works when it's next to the field is okay.
+But is useless when part of the summary.
+- Be consistent.
+Use the same tone, the same words, the same punctuation throughout all your forms.

+Pleasantries
+Soft language - is it necessary?
+I think we all agree that ‘please’ is unnecessary at the start of error messages.
+However, without ‘please’ some messages feel blunt.
+For example: “Please answer this question” v “Answer this question”.
+What should we do in this situation?
+“You need to …”?

+Helping people fix the thing
+Some existing messages tell people they’ve done things wrong but don’t attempt to explain why.
+Should we have a rule like this: ‘Never just highlight an error - you need to tell users how to fix it’?
+For example: “This is too long” v “You need to enter less than 20 characters”.

+Directional terms
+‘Enter’ v ‘use’ v ‘put’ v ‘select’ v ‘choose’ v ‘pick’- what’s best?

+When the messages reside in the summary they need to make sense on their own out of context of the field.
+That is, ‘Provide an answer’ is ambiguous.
+We don’t want to maintain two messages, one in context and one for the summary (admittedly not based on users needs).
+When there are lots of errors in the summary the words ‘You need to’ get quite noisy.
+Although, in reality how often will this happen.
+Probably not very.
+Users of agent-side use the system a lot, meaning do we need to be polite with “You need to” over and over?
+To have useful messages we probably need to mention the field and specific problem.
+This means tailored user-centric messages.
+This is more work.

 https://paper.dropbox.com/doc/Error-messages-fifEJpOYMGjRy0lHTmthb